vsoch/watchme/docs/_docs/watcher-tasks/psutils.md

 > What is a result?

-Remember that we are monitoring our function every 3 seconds, so for a function that lasts about 10, we might hit it about 3 times.
+Remember that we are monitoring our function every 3 seconds, so for a function that lasts about 10, we will record process metrics three times.
 How would we export that data?
 Like this:

 ```bash
 $ watchme export system decorator-psutils-myfunc result.json --json